-Why are people still spending so much money on a divorce?
+Why are people still spending so much money on this process?

-Please do not misunderstand me, the divorce Lawyers are doing their jobs – advocating for one party to win and the other to lose.
-But that is a zero-sum game!
+That is not to say divorce lawyers are not doing their job.
+That job is to advocate for one party to win and the other to lose.
+This, however, is a zero-sum game.

 Here is the smart approach:

-- Get legal advice – know your rights – do not use them to fight.
+- Get legal advice.
+Know your rights but don’t necessarily use them to fight.

-- Negotiate/mediate the deal with a well-qualified neutral party – get it papered properly by your Lawyers and move on.
+- Mediate/negotiate the deal with a qualified neutral party.
+Then, get it papered by your lawyers and move forward.

 - Try to remove the emotional crap at the start.
 Checking them in at the counsellors can make for a more effective process.